wp-plugins/events-manager/readme.txt

 Added a full calendar
 Added an #_EDITEVENT placeholder
-Added Brazialian Portuguese localization and some translatable strings Categories are now displayed in the events table
+Added Brazialian Portuguese localization and some translatable strings Added a today scope for events lists
+Increased to 3 te default lists limit
+Categories are now displayed in the events table
 Now weeks starts according to WP settings
 Moved the hide page option up for better access
 Attributes column was not created when the plugin was upgraded, fixed Added comment field to the RSVP form and #_COMMENT placeholder in RSVP email templates Added customizable title to small calendar
 Removed php short tags
+Changed RVSP 'no seats available message' for better English
-Bugfix:there was a time bug
+Bugfix: there was a time bug
 Bugfix: event_time not taken into consideration in ordering events, fixed
 Bugfix: on calendar for days after 28  on the event calendar view
 Bugfix: for events in days with single digit
 Bugfix: events link in the calendar now work with permalink
 Bugfix: today in next mont was not matched in the calendar
 Bugfix: _RESPPHONE was not matched in emails
 Bugfix: fixed security vulnerability, which could lead to sql inject attacks
+Bugfix: locations with apostrophe were duplicated
 Bugfix: bloginfo('wpurl') instead of bloginfo('url')
+Bugfix: now loading textdomain in the new (not deprecated) way